 In her lawsuit, Ms. Lester contends Dooney and Bourke, through Mr. Price, engaged in a scheme to make her quit.
 Although subjected to a hostile workplace, Ms. Lester refused to quit the job until she was fired and thereafter filed suit against the company.

-Harassment and the creation of a hostile workplace environment is illegal in New York.
-When you have questions about sexual harassment, talk to an experienced labor attorney in New York City.
+Sexual Harassment and the creation of a hostile workplace environment is illegal in New York.
+When you have questions about sexual harassment, talk to an experienced harassment attorney in New York City.